Volume III - Obligations

 - A PR is only recorded in iFAMS if a transaction will be processed by a Contracting Officer (or other authorized individual), or an IAA that involves an assisted acquisition.

 - The PR process ensures funds are available and the correct funding is used.
-The PR requires approval by the requesting and Local Finance Office.
+The PR requires approval by the Requesting and Local Finance Office.

 - The following SGL accounts are impacted for the following iFAMS document types: